 Results without analysis mean nothing.
 Measuring and analyzing results requires a conscious and concerted effort to understand data.
-Specific onboarding metrics and KPIs (key performance indicators) help you to see areas to improve, and plan additional success strategies to pursue.
+Specific onboarding metrics and KPIs (key performance indicators) help you see areas to improve and plan additional success strategies.

 What are these important measures of success for onboarding a client?
-In the article “5 Must-Know Metrics for Your Client Onboarding Strategies,” we introduced you to five important metrics for measuring success.
+In the article “5 Must-Know Metrics for Your Client Onboarding Strategies,” we introduced five important metrics for measuring success.
 Here are five additional metrics you can use to measure success in the onboarding process.

-In one year, how many of the clients that you have onboarded will still be a part of your customer base?
+In one year, how many clients that you have onboarded will still be a part of your customer base?
 A study on client turnover within the US found an astounding 84 percent turnover rate for the professional services industry.

 What does it cost to lose a customer?
 The expense of replacing a client includes costs to productivity, sales, and onboarding time, not to mention the loss in revenue.
 The churn rate measures this type of turnover and is the opposite of the retention rate.

 Retaining customers should be an important goal of organizations looking to improve productivity, lower costs, and maintain or increase revenue.
 The most crucial time for retention is during the first few weeks: A newly obtained client should never fall through the cracks.
-These are the most vulnerable customers and who are most likely to look elsewhere if unhappy with the product or service they purchased.
+These are the most vulnerable customers who are most likely to look elsewhere if unhappy with the product or service they purchased.

 To measure the success of retaining new users or customers, use the following formula:

-In order to retain your current customers, you need to focus on customer satisfaction.
+To retain your current customers, you need to focus on customer satisfaction.
 With 74 percent of customers saying they will switch brands if they find the purchasing process too difficult, ensuring satisfaction is crucial to a successful onboarding process.

 One of the best ways to measure customer satisfaction is through a net promoter score (NPS).
-Begin by asking your current customers to rate your organization or customer service on a scale from 1 to 10 (with 10 being the highest score) on how likely they are to recommend your product or service to a friend looking for something similar.
+Begin by asking current customers to rate your organization or customer service on a scale from 1 to 10 (with 10 being the highest score) on how likely they are to recommend your product or service to a friend looking for something similar.